spielhuus/docker-elektrophon/README.md

 # docker-elektrophon
-Docker build image for elekrophon
+Docker build image for elektrophon

 ## download the docker image from dockerhub